Live in CanadaLive in Canada

 • Open bank accounts in the new country

-• Obtain a local driver's license
+• Obtain a local driver's licence [2]

 6. Understand your post-departure obligations